LeelaChessZero/lc0/README.md

 #### Generic

 1. Install backend:
-    - If you want to use NVidia graphics cards Install [CUDA](https://developer.nvidia.com/cuda-zone) and [cuDNN](https://developer.nvidia.com/cudnn).
+    - If you want to use NVIDIA graphics cards install [CUDA](https://developer.nvidia.com/cuda-zone) and [cuDNN](https://developer.nvidia.com/cudnn).
     - If you want to use AMD graphics cards install OpenCL.
-    - if you want OpenBLAS version Install OpenBLAS (`libopenblas-dev`).
+    - If you want OpenBLAS version install OpenBLAS (`libopenblas-dev`).
 2. Install ninja build (`ninja-build`), meson, and (optionally) gtest (`libgtest-dev`).
 3. Go to `lc0/`
 4. Run `./build.sh`